ILLIAC IV: Branches

 If the test selected the "first" branch, that PE would continue on as normal.
 When it reached the end of that code, the mode operator instruction would flip the mode bits, and from then on that PE would ignore further instructions.
 This would continue until it reached the end of the code for the second branch, where the mode reset instruction would turn the PE back on.
 If a particular PE's test resulted in the second branch being taken, it would instead set the mode bits to ignore further instructions until it reached the end of the first branch, where the mode operator would flip the bits and cause the second branch to begin processing, once again turning them all on at the end of that branch.

-Since the PEs can operate in 64-, 32- and 8-bit modes, the mode flags had multiple bits so the individual words could be turned on or off.
+Since the PEs can operate in 64-, 32- and 8-bit modes, the mode flags (now known in modern terminology as predicate masks) had multiple bits so the individual words could be turned on or off.
 For instance, in the case when the PE was operating in 32-bit mode, one "side" of the PE might have the test come out true while the other side was false.

+The individual masking even inside the ALU of the PE shows firstly that the ILLIAC IV had SIMD within a register and further that it had Predicated SIMD.
+This type of architecture is claimed to have been invented by NVIDIA and AMD some thirty years later.

+Simulator

+A simulator existed which ran on the Burroughs B6500, allowing programs to be written and tested before deployment on the ILLIAC IV.